ahmetaltuntass/foxy/README.md

-Song recognition and finder with lyrics application created by Python.
+Song recognition and finder with lyrics application created with Python.

 ### Disclaimer
 This application uses Genius and AudD API.
 For further uses you need to keep API key up to date in every 2 weeks for using trial using AudD.